darasus/ai-blog/content/go-language-for-image-processing.md

   directly to machine code (native code) for each specific hardware platform.
 Go programs don’t run in a virtual machine like other systems written in languages like Python or Ruby.
+intro: >-
+  Go is an emerging general-purpose programming language that has many advantages for creating software.
+It’s simple, fast, and predictable with no unnecessary syntax and a lightweight syntax that leads to programs that are easy to read and understand.

+  Go has several built-in features that let it stand out from other general programming languages.
+For example, being able to define your own custom data types is something not many other general-purpose languages have.
+In addition, Go makes it easy to build packages of related functions and variables so they can be reused easily.
+The simplicity of the language makes it ideal for beginners as well as experienced programmers who don’t want to spend a lot of time learning new syntax and semantics.

+  This article covers some popular use cases for Go by exploring its usage in image processing projects like webcam streaming and photo manipulation libraries such as GoImager or the old standard image package inbuilt with every installation of Go which we will see later in this article.
 ---

 ## Reduced Development Time